Different Types of Spinal Cord Injuries Explained

 The cervical spinal cord forms its place at the topmost portion of the spinal cord.
 It forms at a point where the brain connects with the spinal cord and the neck also forms a connection with the back.
 This region is called C1 – C8 and consists of eight vertebrae.
 Since all spinal cord numbers are formed to have a descending order, this means C1 is the highest vertebrae and C8 comes at the lowest.

 Since the cervical spine comes closest to the brain, any injury to the cervical spine tends to be most severe.
-A severe injury to the cervical spine may lead to tetraplegia, also called quadriplegia.
+An injury to the cervical spine leads to tetraplegia, also called quadriplegia.
 This means partial or complete paralysis of all four limbs, including the torso.

 The thoracic spine forms the upper and middle part of the back consisting of 12 vertebrae, from T1-T12.
 A thoracic spine injury ends up affecting the muscles in the lower back, abdomen, and legs.
 Those diagnosed with a thoracic spine injury are diagnosed with paraplegia having paralysis in part of the legs and trunk.
 Paraplegia doesn’t affect the muscles and movement of arms and hands.

-The lumbar spine comprehends as the lowest major portion forming in the spine consisting of 5 lumbar vertebrae, from L1 – L5.
+The lumbar spine is easily remembered and comprehended as the lowest major portion forming in the spine consisting of 5 lumbar vertebrae, from L1 – L5.
 This is a lower area of the spinal cord where it starts bending and aids in forward-bending movements.
 You can even feel the inward curve in the lumbar region if you place your hand there.

 The vertebrae in the lumbar region are relatively large as they end up supporting higher weight than other areas in the spine.
 Anyone inflicted with a lumbar spine injury may end up losing some function control in the legs and hips.
 However, the upper body control remains unaffected.
 A patient with a lumbar spine injury can manage their routine functions while using braces or sitting in a wheelchair.